Playbook

 Monthly sweep

-nbadb monthlyBest fit: a wider recent-history refresh across the last 3 seasons.
+nbadb monthlyBest fit: a wider recent-history refresh across the last 3 seasons, using

 Configuration knobs that actually change the possession